 • being placed on a Learning Assistance Program

-• a modified classroom programme.
+• a modified classroom program.

-The Extension Programme
+The Extension Program

 Activities that provide Extension and Enrichment are for all students and at Pulteney are provided for with the support of the Gifted Focus Teacher within the classroom environment.
 This support comes in the form of the Gifted Focus Teacher working collaboratively in the classroom with the teacher, or sometimes leading the class, or working with a small group, as well as providing resources and mentorship as required.
 We recognize and support sub-populations of students with high potential who are not working to the level of their potential.

-Higher Order Thinking and Questioning Skills (critical, creative and ethical) are embedded in a school wide programme.
+Higher Order Thinking and Questioning Skills (critical, creative and ethical) are embedded in a school wide program.
 Differentiation for advanced students is provided through encouraging the use of higher order thinking strategies and open-ended questions which allow for deep exploration of a topic.